 In prior periods up to March 31, 2019, the Company accounted for share-based compensation issued to non-employees and consultants in accordance with the provisions of FASB ASC 505-50, Equity - Based Payments to Non-Employees.
 Measurement of share-based payment transactions with non-employees is based on the fair value of whichever is more reliably measurable: (a) the goods or services received; or (b) the equity instruments issued.
 The final fair value of the share-based payment transaction is determined at the performance completion date.
 For interim periods, the fair value is estimated, and the percentage of completion is applied to that estimate to determine the cumulative expense recorded.

 In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 The guidance was issued to simplify the accounting for share-based transactions by expanding the scope of Topic 718 from only being applicable to share-based payments to employees to also include share-based payment transactions for acquiring goods and services from nonemployees.
 As a result, nonemployee share-based transactions will be measured by estimating the fair value of the equity instruments at the grant date, taking into consideration the probability of satisfying performance conditions.
 The Company adopted ASU 2018-07 on April 1, 2019.
-The adoption of the standard did not have a material impact on our financial statements for the three months ended September 30, 2019 or the previously reported financial statements.
+The adoption of the standard did not have a material impact on our financial statements for the three and nine months periods ended December 31, 2019 or the previously reported financial statements.